Smart speakers have huge potential for hotel rooms, but are they compatible with the industry, and how can they be successfully integrated?

 The lack of transparency regarding where and how customer data is stored and used by Amazon led to the Echo being awarded the 2018 “Big Brother Award” in Germany — awarded for its lack of customer protection and described as “the bugging operation in a can for your home”.
 It’s clear that European governments still have some reservations about how smart speak providers should use and store customer data.

 The verdict on smart speakers in the hotel room

-There’s no doubt that integrating smart speakers into the hotel room would be a huge asset for hotel businesses, providing a much-desired service for guests and helping to bring the customer experience in line with modern expectations.
-However, the complex issues surrounding customer data protection makes it unlikely that this will be brought in any time soon.
+There’s no doubt that integrating smart speakers into the hotel room would be a huge asset for hotel businesses, providing a much-desired digital concierge service for guests and helping to bring the customer experience in line with modern expectations.
+However, the complex issues surrounding customer data protection make it unlikely that this will be brought in any time soon.

 At SuitePad, we hope to one day provide an integrated smart speaker solution as part of our service but our commitment to the protection of customer data, of course, takes priority.
 We’re constantly at the forefront of research and development in the hotel tech industry and so our mission to find the perfect solution that works for our customers but is also safe for their use is an ongoing task.

 Find out more regarding the use of smart speakers in the hotel room and how the industry is evolving to meet the demands of digital guests with SuitePad’s free ebook – How to reach hotel guests digitally.